-Each club and society has a pigeon hole behind the CSC reception.
+Each club and society has a post folder behind the CSC reception.
 Only post for your society can be sent here.
-Do not keep anything personal in the pigeon holes, especially not cash and valuables.
-For security reasons, only Presidents and Treasurers with valid President and Treasurer cards can access the post.
+Do not keep anything personal in the folder, especially not cash and valuables.
+For security reasons, only Presidents and Treasurers can access the post.

-All Clubs and Societies will receive a grant from UCLU, but the amount can vary from the minimum £25 to several thousand pounds depending on the activity and membership levels.
+All Clubs and Societies can apply for a grant from UCLU, but the amount can vary from £0 to several thousand pounds depending on the activity and membership levels.
 UCLU does not guarantee funding for an activity, but will try to accommodate requests where we can within our budget and where member benefit can be clearly proven.

 The final decision on grants is made during term 3 and will be available for handover between club and society officers.
 An appeals process for those unhappy with their grant is available during term 3 before the grants are finalised over the summer and inputted into the following years budget and accounts system.